Lee15946/AWSInAction/Developer/AWS CICD: CodeCommit, CodePipeline, CodeBuild, CodeDeploy.md

 ### AWS Cloud9
 - Cloud-based Integrated Development Environment (IDE)
-- Code editor, debugger, terminal in a broswer
+- Code editor, debugger, terminal in a browser
 - Work on your projects from anywhere with an Internet connection
 - Prepackaged with essential tools for popular programming languages (JavaScript, Python, PHP,...)
 - Share your development environmetn with your team (pair programming)